-Attracted by spiritual or earthly pleasures, three types of visitors come to Puri: Hindu pilgrims, Indian holidaymakers and foreign travellers, and each group sets up camp in different parts of town.
+Hindu pilgrims, Bengali holidaymakers and foreign travelers all make their way to Puri.
 For Hindus, Puri is one of the holiest pilgrimage places in India, with religious life revolving around the great Jagannath Mandir and its famous Rath Yatra (Chariot Festival).
 The town’s other attraction is its long sandy beach, which is much better for strolling than swimming.